 - Like any spice blend, simply combine all the ingredients together in a bowl to combine.

 - Using a funnel, place the jerk seasoning into a mason jar or other container that can be sealed tightly.

 For more heat add more cayenne.
 We have tried this as well with red chili pepper flakes, but we did not like the larger flake consistency in the rub compared with adding more cayenne.

 We also made this same portion with 3 tablespoons of brown sugar.
 This does add a sweeter element to the seasoning.
 If you want more sweet balance with small increments of salt.

 Storing Spice Blends

-To preserve the jerk chicken seasoning spice blend, store in mason jars in a cool dark part of the pantry.
+To preserve the jerk chicken seasoning spice blend, store in mason jars (or any airtight container) in a cool dark part of the pantry.
 This prevents light from hitting the jar causing heat or any liquid to dilute the spice over time.
 This seasoning will last up to three months properly stored.